-MacroPolis was launched on September 24th, 2013 with the aim of providing real insight through timely, accurate and independent analysis of the key political, economic and social developments in Greece.
+MacroPolis was launched on September 24th, 2013 with the aim of providing insight through timely, accurate and penetrating analysis of the key political, economic and social developments in Greece.

 What is MacroPolis?

-MacroPolis is an independent analysis service providing daily insight on key political, economic and social developments in Greece.
-In 2016, MacroPolis entered its third year of operation under a subscription scheme, a business model that we believe best safeguards our independence.
+MacroPolis is an independent analysis service providing daily insight on what makes Greece tick.
+Since 2014, we have been operating a subscription scheme, a business model we believe best safeguards our independence.

 MacroPolis is proud to have built up a solid subscriber base including European and international institutions, central banks, political organisations, ministries outside Greece, the media, the investment community and local embassies.

 We have become a trusted reference point for subscribers and readers around the world due to our to-the-point analysis of the events that have shaped the agenda in Greece and within the eurozone.

 MacroPolis is a team of independent analysts with numerous years of experience covering Greece.

 It was founded by Nick Malkoutzis, a journalist who has spent more than 15 years covering Greece for local and international media, and Yiannis Mouzakis, who held several senior positions at Reuters for a number of years.
 You can find out more about our team below.